pearcej/cpp4python/_sources/Turtles/geometry_shapes_stamps.rst

 Geometry, Shapes, and Stamps
 ============================

-Every shape is a set of coordinates.
-Within the CTurtle library we have the choice of choosing between a select few shapes that we can turn our Turtle into.
+Every basic shape in CTurtle is a set of coordinates.
+Within the CTurtle library we have the choice of a select few shapes that we can me our Turtles inhabit.
-To change the appearance of your Turtle, you can use :code:`shape` to set your Turtle to one of four default shapes.
+To change the appearance of your Turtle, you can use :code:`shape` to set your Turtle to one of four default shapes, or a custom shape.
 CTurtle features four default shapes, :code:`triangle`, :code:`indented_triangle`, :code:`square`, and :code:`arrow`.

 The following code example shows how to set the shape of a turtle by giving it the name of a shape.